tannerpace/weatherclient/pages/posts/pages.md

 ## Problem 3: API sends data that is not usable

-The weather data from the goverment weather API is not in a standard format.
-The wind direction is a string, and the wind speed is a string.
-I had to convert the wind direction to a degree.
+The weather data from the goverment weather API is not in a usable format.
+The wind direction was a string.
+To let users easily see if a location was viable I needed to convert the wind direction to a number.
+I used a switch statement.

 ```